 You’ll be covered for, say, $1,000 over the course of the year, but after that you’re on the hook for costs.

 If you’re not shopping for dental insurance on the government marketplace, you can look for it directly from insurers, just like you can with health insurance.
-For instance, you can go straight to UnitedHealthcare’s site and find their dental insurance offerings there.
+For instance, you can go straight to UnitedHealthcare’s site and find its dental insurance offerings there.

 Dental discount plans